-Do you gamble to escape day to day life?
+- Do you gamble to escape day-to-day life?

 I have money problems due to my gambling habits, is this bad?

 The short answer is yes.
 This could mean you are gambling beyond your means.
 Speak to your doctor or seek help via the services we have outlined in this guide above.

-Are you preoccupied with gambling?
+- Are you preoccupied with gambling?

-Have you ever stolen to get gambling money?
+- Have you ever stolen to get gambling money?

-Have you ever asked others to bail you out of financial trouble caused by gambling?
+- Have you ever asked others to bail you out of financial trouble caused by gambling?